 Collingswood - a “Classic Town”

-Collingswood starts its second year as part of the Delaware Valley Regional Planning Commission's (DVRPC) marketing program entitled Classic Towns of Greater Philadelphia.
+Collingswood celebrates being recognized as a part of the Delaware Valley Regional Planning Commission's (DVRPC) Classic Towns of Greater Philadelphia program.
 The program aims at growing, revitalizing and supporting the region’s older suburbs and urban neighborhoods - designed to promote 11 Classic Towns as great places to live, work and play.

 Collingswood is part of the inaugural Classic Towns class of 2008 which also includes Ambler, Bristol Borough, Doylestown Borough, Lansdowne, Media and West Chester in Pennsylvania; the Philadelphia neighborhoods of Manayunk and Overbrook Farms; and Collingswood, Haddon Heights and Riverton in New Jersey.
-A new set of towns for 2009 will be announced soon.
 Only a totaly of approximately 30 towns will be honored as Classic Towns - a very selective and distinguished title.
+Membership affirms a commitment to walkable neighborhoods that are accessible to transportation and feature a strong sense of community.

 “DVRPC has selected some of the best communities in the region as part of this initiative,” said Barry Seymour, Executive Director of DVRPC.
 “It’s designed to capitalize on the strength and diversity of our region and to rediscover these great towns.
 We want to help them attract new businesses, new residents, and to brand themselves as the best of what the Delaware Valley has to offer.”